raccoonML/Multi-Language-RTVC/README.md

 This code is licensed under ``MIT``.
 For more information regarding the license model or associated duties and rights, click [here](LICENSE.md).

+## Ethics & Legal

+With the exception of one's own voice, the cloning of voices may only be done with the voices of people who have expressly consented to the use of their voice for AI applications or whose statements, speeches or recordings are publicly available and not protected by copyright.
+``MLRTVC`` gives users the power and the potential to create statements that were never made in this form and thus represent fictions.
+This power binds the users of this software to the duty to use this technology responsibly, to always think about the consequences of their actions and to use cloning exclusively in the course of curiosity, science and learning.
+If synthetically generated statements are used to blackmail other people, influence political debates or deliberately spread false statements in the real or digital world, this can lead to negative consequences for people and severe legal penalties.
+We as developers and the ``MLRTVC`` community assume no liability or responsibility for the use of ``MLRTVC`` by others and will strictly refuse to cooperate with people who have negative intentions regarding the use of voice cloning.

 ## Project History

 This project was started in 2021 with the goal of inheriting Corentin Jemine's [``Real-Time-Voice-Cloning``](https://github.com/CorentinJ/Real-Time-Voice-Cloning).